-Once they are happy that it reflects their wishes, they must then sign the document in the presence of two independent witnesses, and the two witnesses must also sign the Will, in the presence of the testator and in the presence of each other.
+Once they are happy that it reflects their wishes, they must then sign the document in the presence of two independent witnesses.
+The two witnesses must also sign the Will in the presence of the testator and in the presence of each other.
 All three people should also initial each page, so that it is not possible to alter any pages after the Will has been signed.
-A witness cannot be a beneficiary of the Will, a family member or married to a family member, they cannot be the spouse or civil partner of a beneficiary (at the time of signing), they must be over the age of 18, and, like the “testator”, they must be of sound mind.
+A witness cannot be a beneficiary of the Will, a family member, or be married to a family member, they cannot be the spouse or civil partner of a beneficiary (at the time of signing), they must be over the age of 18, and, like the “testator”, they must be of sound mind.

 For the signing procedure, the testator and the witnesses gather together in a room.
 The testator should make a formal statement that they have gathered everybody together to witness the signing of their Will.
 The witnesses do not have to read the Will or know its contents.
 They are only required to witness your signature.

 The testator and witnesses should initial each page in turn, in the bottom left corner of each page, and then the testator should sign their name in full on the last page and insert the date, in full view of the witnesses.
 Each witness then in turn initials each page, in the bottom left corner of each page, and signs the last page.
 Everybody must stay present until all of the signing is complete.
 Each witness should write their address alongside their signature and print their name below.

 If the testator is concerned about the witnesses reading the Will, it is a common practice to cover each page with a blank piece of paper while the initials are being added.